ourresearch/openalex-docs/the-data/sources/README.md

 ### `updated_date`

-_String:_ The last time anything in this `Source` object changed, expressed as an [ISO 8601](https://en.wikipedia.org/wiki/ISO\_8601) date string.
-This date is updated for _any change at all_, including increases in various counts.
+The last time anything in this source's data changed (any change at all, including increases in various counts).

+Expressed as an [ISO 8601](https://en.wikipedia.org/wiki/ISO\_8601) date string.

 ```json
 updated_date: "2022-01-02T00:00:00"